-I was able to get a great buy on a bushel of Gala apples from a local orchard because the apples were a little small.
-One can only eat so many pies, so I decided to make some raw apple cider vinegar.
-Ok, that’s completely false.
-There is no such thing as too much pie.
-But, I use a lot of raw apple cider vinegar, so I wanted to give it a try.
-There are lots of different ways of going about it, and I read a lot of articles, and then just did my own thing with great results.
-Here’s how I made mine:
+I was thrilled to be able to get a great buy on a bushel of Gala apples from a local orchard because the apples were a little small.
+One can only eat so much pie, so I decided to use some of the little apples to make some raw apple cider vinegar.

 Raw Apple Cider Vinegar